prodaft/cradle/docs/content/docs/user-guide/administrators/monitoring-logs.md

 weight = 7
 +++

 CRADLE maintains logs for system activity.
-Each log entry captures:

-- User: The individual who performed the action.
-- Object: The object affected by the action.
-- Action: The operation performed (create, edit, delete).
+Each log entry captures the **user** who performed the action, the **object** affected, and the **action** itself (create, edit, delete).

 ## Log propagation

 Logs propagate across affected entities.
 For example, when a note referencing an entity is created, an edit log for that entity is generated.
 This provides a consistent audit trail across related objects.